Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 This mod helps synchronize the experience of NPCs with the PC, removing the penalty for switching between companions during the game to see their companion quests.

+It's a modest quality of life cheat.

-It has a few modes of operation:
+The XP matching has a few modes of operation:

 1) Using the "Train Party" special ability granted to the PC lets them synchronise all NPCs once a day